jcorioland/WindowsContainersHOL/README.md

 # Windows Containers HOL

 ## Introduction
-This repo contains Hands-on-Labs to help you to get started with Windows Containers &amp; Docker You will discover how to install and use Windows Containers on both Windows Server 2016 or Windows 10 and how to use Docker to work with these containers.
+This repo contains labs to help you to get started with Windows Containers &amp; Docker.

+You will discover how to install and use Windows Containers on both Windows Server 2016 or Windows 10 and how to use Docker to work with these containers.

 ## Part 1 - Setup your environment